Tea is beloved by people all over the world.

 One animal study found that theaflavins can lower the risk of plaque formation in blood vessels by reducing inflammation and increasing the availability of nitric oxide, which helps your blood vessels dilate (32).

-In fact, theaflavins in black tea may have the same antioxidant capacity as polyphenols in green tea (
+In fact, the theaflavins in black tea may have the same antioxidant capacity as polyphenols in green tea (

 Summary Theaflavins are unique to black tea.
 Through their antioxidant effects, they may improve blood vessel function and support fat loss.

-Green and black tea have similar benefits.
+Green and black tea offer similar benefits.

 Most research indicates that green tea has stronger antioxidant properties than black tea, but one study found that green and black teas exhibited equally effective antioxidant capacities (